 How do I import NSE options data to Google Sheets?

 To import options data, navigate to the Options Data API.
-Then choose the endpoint URL and modify by replacing the default ticker with the stock ticker for which you want to import the options data to Google Sheets and specify the other parameters according to your preference.
+Then choose the endpoint URL and modify by replacing the default ticker with the stock ticker for which you want to import the options data to Google Sheets and specify the option parameters such as expiration date, contract name and last trade date and time to filter the data according to your preference.

 For example, to get the options data for Infosys, we can use the endpoint below.

 How do I get real-time stock prices in Google Sheets?

 To get real-time stock prices to Google Sheets, use the Live (Delayed) Stock Prices API.
 Specify in the URL the tickers for which you want to get the real-time stock prices and import the data to Google Sheets using Amigo Data.
 Then set a refresh schedule so that the data is automatically updated at regular intervals.

 You’ll then have live NSE data in your Google Sheets that are updated periodically.
 Note, though, that the live data provided by EOD Historical Data is delayed by about 15 minutes.

 No, NSE does not provide an API.
 But we can use third-party data providers such as eodhistoricaldata.com to get NSE data in Google Sheets or build a stock trading app.
 These third-party APIs are designed specifically for retrieving data and are therefore easy to use and versatile.

 There are plenty of data that you can import to Google Sheets from various sources using the Amigo Data add-on.
 A few examples are Indian government Open Data, Wikipedia data, Reddit Data, AccuWeather, and Binance.

 Visit our blog to find these and many other articles on Google Sheets.